pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/0_introduction_to_flutterfire_and_firestore/instructions.md

 ## Anonymous sign-in method

 [Firebase Auth](https://firebase.google.com/docs/auth) is used in this project to uniquely identify each user.
-It provides various options for sign-in methods, like Email and Password, Google, and the one which is used in this workshop, **anonymous sign-in**.
+It provides various options for sign-in methods, like Email and Password, Google, and the one you'll use throughout this workshop, **anonymous sign-in**.

 Before you can use any sign-in provider, you have to enable it explicitly in the Firebase console.
 ![Enable Firebase Auth in the Firebase Console](https://github.com/pr-Mais/dartpad_workshops/blob/main/firestore_type_safety_with_converter/assets/enable-auth.gif?raw=true)
 ## Initialize Firebase in Flutter

-Now that you have the configurations ready, the initialization should happen before any call to any other FlutterFire plugin, including Firestore.
+Now that you have the configurations ready, it's time to initialize Firebase.
+The initialization must happen before calling any FlutterFire plugin, including Firestore.
-It's usually better to do that before calling `runApp()` in `main()`.
+It's usually best to do that before calling `runApp()` in `main()`.

 ### `TODO(3)`